-As the province’s largest city surrounded by such bounty and blessed by people returning home or from afar to live a more balanced lifestyle, Saskatoon has morphed into a culinary and foodie destination that deserves attention.
+The province’s largest city is surrounded by a true food bounty and has been blessed by talented culinary people, returning home to live a more balanced lifestyle.
+Saskatoon has morphed into a true culinary and foodie destination that deserves attention.
 Chefs are foraging, reviving butchery, preserving and growing their own ingredients and working with local farmers and growers to create delicious dishes.
-So much so that crafting a where to eat in Saskatoon guide was real work.

-But I’m happy to have done the heavy lifting (and eating) for you in creating this guide to Saskatoon restaurants, farms and special places in and around the city.
+So much so that crafting a where to eat in Saskatoon article was real work.
+I’m happy to have done the heavy lifting (and eating) for you in creating this tasty guide for where to eat in Saskatoon, highlighting restaurants, farms and special places in and around the city.
 Bon Appetit!

-Where to Eat in Saskatoon
+Where to eat in Saskatoon

 Use the Map Below to Search for Hotel and Short-Term Rental Options